tusharnankani/talks/organizational_culture/content.md

     - when I was a part of GDSC TSEC, TSEC CodeCell
     - when I speak to my brother about ICICI, or my father about departments in RBI
     - during my time at JPMC
-- When my final year started, I was thinking what to do, and there might have been a hundred things, but one thing that I want to do is explicitly (not implicitly) improve the coding culture of my college (charity begins at home).
+- When my final year started, I was thinking about a plan of action about what to do, and there might have been a hundred things, but one thing that I want to do is explicitly (not implicitly) improve the coding culture of my college (charity begins at home).
-- Officially, I am a part of CodeCell and Entrepreneurship Cell of our college; and working towards organizational culture of the organisation.
+- Officially, I am a part of CodeCell and Entrepreneurship Cell of our college; and working towards organizational culture of these committees.
 - But how do I do that?
 By giving "gyaan", yes.
-But also, it is less talking, more listening.
+- But if we zoom out, it is less talking, more listening.
     - The way to do is to understand people, understand perspective, understand why certain decisions are being taken;
     - And there onwards potentially try to find flaws in the system or tweak their thought process.
+    - TODO: A picture about dealing with things.
+A tree of decisions, nothing is right or wrong, it is about doing things the right way — morally and ethically.

+So, this is not a checklist about:
+- How to improve culture?
+- How to work towards better culture?
+- How to deal with toxic culture?

+These are the answers you will find for yourself.

+This is going to be my take on culture.
+And trust me I am not "experienced", I will be just showcasing my naive experiences, thoughts and opinions about culture.
+This is just an attempt to make you aware.
+To help us think about culture when next time we look at an organisation.

 - Defining Culture
-organisation

 - We all think we are open-minded, until we come across a different culture, a different opinion, a different perspective.

 - tech/non-tech